STEPHANIE PAU | ASSOCIATE PROFESSOR | DEPARTMENT OF GEOGRAPHY | FSU

 Picture

-Stephanie is an Associate Professor in the Department of Geography at Florida State University.
-Her research investigates how climate change alters tropical forest phenology and productivity.
-She also works collaboratively in a diversity of systems, such as temperate forests and grasslands.
-Much of her work is underpinned by questions of how and why species and communities are distributed along environmental gradients, and the consequences of this for ecosystem functions.
-Email: spau@fsu.edu
+Stephanie is an Associate Professor starting in the Department of Geography and Department of Environmental Science, Policy, and Management at UC Berkeley in January 2024.
+Her research investigates the diversity and productivity of forests, savannas, and grasslands, and how they are impacted by climate change.
+Much of her work is underpinned by questions of how and why species and communities are distributed along environmental gradients, and the consequences for ecosystem functions such as plant phenology and productivity.
+Email: [email protected]

 Picture